awsdocs/iam-user-guide/doc_source/console_search.md

 ## Sample search phrases<a name="search_phrases"></a>

 You can use the following phrases in the IAM search\.
-Replace terms in italics with the names of actual IAM users, groups, roles, access keys, policies, or identity providers respectively that you want to locate\.
+Replace terms in italics with the names of the actual IAM users, groups, roles, access keys, policies, or identity providers that you want to locate\.
 + ***user\_name*** or ***group\_name* ** or ***role\_name*** or ***policy\_name*** or ***identity\_provider\_name***
 + ***access\_key***
 + **add user *user\_name* to groups** or **add users to group *group\_name***